syncfusion-content/blazor-docs/blazor/multiselect-dropdown/events.md

 ### ValueRemoved

-`ValueRemoved` event triggers after the selected item removed from the widget.
+`ValueRemoved` event triggers after the selected item is removed from the widget.

 ```cshtml